hguzha/FHIR/docs/_1.1/02-installing/03-upgrading.md

 toc: true
 ---

-### Upgrading to IBM FHIR Server Operator v1.1.0
+### Upgrading from IBM FHIR Server operator 1.0.1

+Prior to upgrading, it is recommended to create a new configuration secret (see [Define IBM FHIR Server configuration](../creating/#1-define-ibm-fhir-server-configuration) for details).

+The new configuration secret will have the following changes from the existing configuration secret used in IBM FHIR Server operator 1.0.1:

+* The value for the IBM_FHIR_SERVER_CONFIG secret key must be updated with the following changes:
+1. Remove `persistence/jdbc/enableProxyDatasource`
+2. Remove `persistence/jdbc/dataSourceJndiName`
+3. Remove `persistence/datasources/<dsid>/connectionProperties`

+* A new IBM_FHIR_SERVER_DATASOURCE secret key must be created.
+See [Creating the datasource](../creating/#creating-the-datasource) for details.

-When upgrading to IBM FHIR Server Operator v1.1.0, the IBM_FHIR_SERVER_DATASOURCE and IBM_FHIR_SERVER_CONFIG must be created and updated.
-Until these secrets key is set, the IBM FHIR Server instance will not be functional.
+Until these secret keys are set, the IBM FHIR Server instance will not be functional.

-To update the existing secret IBM_FHIR_SERVER_CONFIG, please download the secret to a file, fhir-server-config.json:

- 1. remove `persistence/jdbc/enableProxyDatasource` from fhir-server-config.json
- 2. remove `persistence/jdbc/dataSourceJndiName` from fhir-server-config.json
- 3. remove `persistence/datasources/<dsid>/connectionProperties` from fhir-server-config.json

-Create a new datasource.xml per the create-configuration section in the [Creating an IBM FHIR Server](../creating/#creating-the-configuration).

 There is no rollback from the upgrade and changes to the schema.